With a legacy that spans more than eight decades, Harbord Diggers has ridden, driven and heralded change proudly.

 By 1988 – 1989 new challenges arose for the club with the Australian Hotels Association allowing establishments extended trading hours and fiercer competition.
 This brought about new opportunities and the club’s Board pushed for an upgrade in the 90s.

 In the early noughties however, despite trying to keep up with the changing demands of society, things weren’t looking as prosperous as they had in the past for the Diggers, prompting Mounties Group to step in to assist in 2006.
 Along with Mounties Group, came a strong vision to revamp the club.

 By 2010, having endured decades of salt, wind and patronage the now weathered Harbord Diggers was reaching the end of its life.

 A new dawn for the Diggers was on the horizon following DA approval being received in late 2014 for a new Harbord Diggers venue.
-This new life followed with construction on the new precinct commencing in 2016 and the Stage 1 launch of the new venue is expected to occur in mid-2018.
+This new life followed with construction on the new precinct commencing in 2016 and the Stage 1 launch of the new venue in 2018.

 On 30 June 2018, the new Harbord Diggers doors swung open to showcase our completed Stage One venue.
 With that members and locals were presented with a smorgasbord of new dining, entertainment and lifestyle options, with the Diggers’ legacy still beating at our heart.

 Stage Two of the new Harbord Diggers including fitness, aquatic and remaining Watermark Freshwater residences is due for completion in 2019.